bmforsythtech/CourseDrop/README.md

     <li>$ php cron/import.php</li>
     </ul>
 <li>In the web interface, click on the "Admin" link in the header menu.</li>
-<li>Type in '0000006' in the switch to user text box and click "Switch User".
+<li>Type in <b>0000006</b> in the switch to user text box and click <b>Switch User</b>.
 This allows you to emulate your session as another user.
 By doing this, you are now viewing the course drop system as if you were the student with the id of 0000006.
-Because of the sample data, you should now see the drop form as if you were the student, and one enrollment listed, 'ACA-085-800B'.
+Because of the sample data, you should now see the drop form as if you were the student, and one enrollment listed, <b>ACA-085-800B</b>.
 You can test the drop process via this method.</li>
 <li>You will now need to customize the code to fit your environment.</li>
 </ul>

-Files located in the root directory serve as the Model/Controller.
-Files located in the 'views' folder contain the HTML output.

 <h3>Customization</h3>